kendallgmason/AccessU---Accessibility-App-Made-with-Next-Js-Chakra-UI-Node-Js-PostGreSQL/README.md

 &nbsp; My contribution with this project is with the design, the idea for the app, spinning up the backend(CRUD routes, etc)/deployment of back and front end, testing using Jest and Cypress, and figuring out some of the logic to make it all work together with some of the others.

+To see the fullest showcase of this app, the user data that's currently populated the most is around London/ Soho.
+So search with these locations for the best experience of what our app can do.

 </br></br>

 ## ❌ The Problem